PizzaPete/Progress/README.md

 Currently working on version 2.0.0
 ---

-A simple and clean progress application to give more insights of a project.
+A simple and clean progress application using Firebase to give more insights of a project.

 Progress shows you on a simple way the:
 - Running projects